 ADDITIONAL EXEMPTIONS FOR SENIORS 65 AND OLDER

-- Your annual household adjusted gross income must not exceed $27,994 for the year 2013.
+- Your annual household adjusted gross income must not exceed $28,482 for the prior year.

 - If applying for the first time you must bring proof of income.

 Disabled Veterans Homestead Property Tax Discount:

 Any veteran age 65 and older may qualify for a homestead property tax discount if the veteran has an honorable discharge from military service, is partially disabled with a permanent service connected disability that is combat-related, and was a Florida resident at the time of entering military service.
 The discount is equal to the percentage of the veteran's permanent service connected disability as determined by the United States Department of Veterans Affairs.
 Consult your appraiser for details.

 Any widow who is a permanent Florida resident may claim this exemption.
 If the widow remarries, she is no longer eligible.
 If the husband and wife were divorced before his death, the woman is not considered a widow.
 You may be asked to produce a death certificate when filing for the first time.